aig-upf/temporal-planning/README.md

 ### <a name="automatic-usage"></a>Automatic Usage

-A Python script called `plan.py` inside the `bin` folder encapsulates all the required calls in order to get a plan given a planner (`TPSHE` or `TP`) and a temporal planning problem.
+A Python script called `plan.py` inside the `bin` folder encapsulates all the required calls in order to get a plan given a planner (`TPSHE`, `TP` or `STP`) and a temporal planning problem.
 You can run it as follows:

 ```
 plan.py [-h] [--generator GENERATOR] [--time TIME] [--memory MEMORY] [--iterated] [--no-iterated] planner domain problem